12.12: The Day: Box office

 As of 3 December 2023, 12.12: The Day has grossed $34.2 million and sold 4.66 million tickets.
 It became the biggest film of 2023 in Korea, when it grossed $90.5 million by end of December 2023.
 By the end of February 2024, it has grossed over $97 million.

 Public response

-The film is in the 1980s, but Korean spectators consisted mostly of younger people (in their 20s and 30s) rather than middle-aged people (e.g. in their 40s and 50s).
-There was even a heart rate challenge among them, where people would check their heart rate using their smartwatches while watching the movie, then take a picture of it and upload it on social media to express heightened stress or righteous anger while watching the film.
+The film is set in the 1980s, but the Korean audience consisted mostly of younger people (20 and 30 somethings) rather than middle-aged people (people in their 40s and 50s).
+Younger viewers even took a heart rate challenge, where people would check their heart rate using their smartwatches while watching the movie, then screenshot it and upload it on social media to show their heightened stress or righteous anger while watching the film.

-As a consequence of the growing popularity of the film, Korean audiences showed an increasing interest in other film works with historical dimension, such as 5th Republic, which focuses on the Korean Coup d'état of December Twelfth.
+In Korea, a result of the popularity of the film was an increased interest in other films with a historical bent, such as 5th Republic, which focuses on the Korean Coup d'état of December Twelfth.